 The two classes of anti-virals are neuraminidase inhibitors and M2 inhibitors (adamantane derivatives).
 Neuraminidase inhibitors are currently preferred for flu virus infections.
 The CDC recommended against using M2 inhibitors during the 2005–06 influenza season.

-TAMIFLU usually helps only if taken within 24 to 48 hours of the onset of the first symptoms.
+TAMIFLU, a brand for the drug oseltamivir, usually helps only if taken within 24 to 48 hours of the onset of the first symptoms.
 While it does not "cure" the flu, it can help relieve some symptoms and speed up recovery.
 Note, however, that pediatricians generally do not prescribe TAMIFLU to very young children because of the potential side effects such as hallucinations.
+Researchers have raised serious concerns about Tamiflu, not just its effect on mental health but even the efficacy of the drug:

 Another difference between common cold and the flu is that the flu is preventable.
 Every year, only a handful of strains of the influenza virus cause most of the flu across the world.
 Consequently, scientists work on the flu vaccine every year.
 While the vaccine is fairly effective, unanticipated flu strains can evolve against which the vaccine will fail.
 A nasal spray flu vaccine is also available.